Urobobros/SimpleWhpDemo/readme.md

 ### Port logging
 All port I/O performed by the guest is also written to `port.log` in the current directory.
 This mirrors PCem’s simple log format so you can compare the startup sequence or debug device accesses.
+To prevent runaway log files, writes stop after 10,000 lines.

 ## Emulator API
 I noticed WHP also provides a set of [Emulator API](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-instruction-emulator/hypervisor-instruction-emulator).
 Please note that the Emulator API aims to further decode the Port I/O and Memory-Mapped I/O so that we wont have to grab the data on our own.
 This significantly reduces our effort to transfer data between our emulated peripherals and the vCPU.